 Newly opened in 2010, Chinotel is on Ranong Road right next to the central market.
 Rates only 600 - 800 Baht per night with aircon, TV and you're right in the old town.

-• Royal Phuket City Hotel - Rates and Reservations
+• Chinotel - Reviews, Rates and Reservations

 Sino House Hotel

-A couple of blocks North and East of old town, Sino House is an apartment style hotel and includes the highly recommended Rain Tree Spa which my wife and I mean to visit one day soon!
+A couple of blocks North and East of old town, Sino House is an apartment style hotel and includes the highly recommended Rain Tree Spa which my wife and I mean to visit one day sometime!

-Located next to the Queen Sirikit park, and right over the street from the Indy Market that takes place on Thursday and Friday evenings, this is quite a new place which has standard hotel rooms and also appartments for longer term rent.
+Located next to the Queen Sirikit park, and right over the street from the Indy Market that takes place on Thursday and Friday evenings, this is quite a new place which has standard hotel rooms and also apartments for longer term rent.

-• Baan Suwantawe - Rates and Reservations
+• Baan Suwantawe - Reviews Rates and Reservations

-Right next to the bus terminal, 5 minutes walk to old town, lots of local restaurants close by.
+Right next to the old bus terminal, 5 minutes walk to old town, lots of local restaurants close by.
 Reading the reviews, you can see some common "problems" with hotels in town - things like "too far from the beach" - well, duh!
 And no nice views - well it's in the town, and maybe staff not speaking the best English, yeh, if they did, they'd work in a 5 star resort.

-• Bhukitta Hotel - Rates and Reservations
+• Bhukitta Hotel - Reviews, Rates and Reservations

 Phuket Center Apartment